 New York holds magic like no other city in America.
 Its energy pulsates throughout the historic streets, and stories burst from each borough— telling tales of dreams made, hearts broken, chaos, and beauty.
 In New York, the juice is worth the squeeze.
 But for many of us, a few years in New York can be tiring.
 Fighting the crowds, working multiple jobs, standing in line, and paying outstanding rent prices is only exciting for so long.
 As time goes by, many of us crave space, nature, and a slower pace.
 What if there was another city that was home to world-renowned restaurants, late night bars, and a vibrant culture, but also has mountains at its backdoor?
 Moving to Denver from NYC is a big change, but a satisfying one for many.

 If you’ve been thinking about moving to Denver from NYC, there’s no time like the present.
 Denver’s economy is booming and continues to attract a diverse group of people from all over the country.
 AptAmigo can make your move easier by providing 1-on-1 support from a local Denver expert.
 Don’t have time to visit before you move?
 We’re experts at out-of-state relocations.
-We will send someone in your place to take photos, videos, and ask all the right questions.
+We offer “Virtual Tours,” where we send someone in your place to take photos, videos, and ask all the right questions.
 It’s the best way to guarantee a smooth move.

 Key Reasons To Consider Moving to Denver From NYC